aiven/aiven-docs/docs/products/postgresql/howto/visualize-grafana.md

 2. Choose either a new or existing Grafana service.
     -   A new service will ask you to select the cloud, region and plan to use.
 You should also give your service a name.
-The service overview page shows the nodes rebuilding, and then indicates when they are ready.
+The service overview page shows the nodes rebuilding, and indicates when they are ready.
     -   If you're already using Grafana on Aiven, you can integrate your PostgreSQL as a data source for that existing Grafana.